FaridArbai/KeyBook/README.md

 [4] [Desktop version for MAC (Currently building)]()<br/>
 [5] [Mobile version for IOS (Currently building)]()<br/>

-###### Links for desktop version have been removed until the latest server version is fully tested.
-The reason for this is that proper troubleshooting will be much easier if no connections are received in the domain, therefore removing clutter from the log files.
-Links will be re-uploaded on August 7th once the changes are fully documentated.
+###### Links for Windows and Linux versions have been removed until August 15th while the new security architecture for them is being tested out.